madeleinegermaine/madeleinegermaine/_posts/2011-11-04-out-of-sight.md

 published: true
 ---

-2012 - Young adult story
+2012 - _Out of Sight_, young adult fiction from _Some things I remember or know to be true_, a collection of short stories

 --